nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Calculate and show the current CAP (Cumulative academic points) of the student: `show CAP`
 Format: `Show CAP`

-This command takes in the grades of modules user has marked as completed and entered their grade, and calculate their CAP using this formula
+This command takes in the grades of modules user has marked as completed and entered their grade, and calculate their CAP using this formula:

 ![modular-system](https://user-images.githubusercontent.com/67280376/109455909-9e9f8380-7a92-11eb-9ea1-f49801578a95.png)